GhanGhan/Music_Visualizer/README.md

 9. Acknowledgements

 # Summary of Functionality
-- Can change input source to a male or female jack using a slide switch, both of which are single channel
+- Can change input source to a male or female jack using a slide switch as shown in *Figure 2*
 - Can safely handle a differential input voltage signal of up to 32V
 - Uses 6th order 60dB/decade active Butterworth filters to segment the signal into 7 spectrums
 - Both the brightness of the LEDs and maximum scale voltage can be changed using logarithmic potentiometers